 Those were satirical, which once made him see the doors of the detention camp.
 However, he also produced critically acclaimed folklore artworks worth thousands of dollars.

-Yokoyama Taikan was the art name of Sakai Hidemaro, who contributed to the revitalization of traditional Japanese painting in the modern era.
+Yokoyama Taikan was the artist name of Sakai Hidemaro, who contributed to the revitalization of traditional Japanese painting in the modern era.

 Taikan was the creator of the heavily criticized Japanese painting technique named “Nihonga”.